-- b.
-The default pass grade, unless substantiated through the requirements of a licensing, accrediting or certifying body, is 50%. - c.
-The GPA calculation is processed only on the alpha-grades (numeric). - d.
-The alpha-grade(s) earned by the student are recorded on the student record, published on their transcript, and their grade report. - e.
-The alpha grade and GPA remain the College's official Grade Scheme.
+- 4.11.2 The default pass grade, unless substantiated through the requirements of a licensing, accrediting, or certifying body, is 50%. - 4.11.3 The GPA calculation is processed only on the alpha grades (numeric). - 4.11.4 The alpha-grade(s) earned by the student are recorded on the student record, published on their transcript, and their grade report. - 4.11.5 The alpha grade and GPA remain the College's official Grade Scheme.

-7. Submission of Grades
+4.12 Submission of Grades

-- a.
-To support student success, grades for all Evaluations must be submitted via Learning Management System/Schoology as assessments are completed. - b.
-Grades are to be made available to students throughout the semester.
+- 4.12.1 To support student success, grades for all Evaluations must be submitted via Learning Management System as assessments are completed. - 4.12.2 Grades are to be made available to students throughout the semester. - 4.12.3 Faculty are to submit via the Learning Management System all final grades in accordance with the grade scheme type for the course and by the deadline defined within the Academic Schedule.

-- c.
-Faculty are to submit via Learning Management System all final grades in accordance with the grade scheme type for the course and by the deadline defined within the Academic Schedule. - d.
-Students are to have access to their grades until the appeal deadline as listed in the Academic Schedule. - e.
-Grades are considered final when they are released and posted to the student's record according to the Academic Schedule. - f.
-Faculty have the opportunity to access student grades until the deadline for academic appeals.
+- 4.12.4 Students are to have access to their grades until the appeal deadline as listed in the Academic Schedule. - 4.12.5 Grades are considered final when they are released and posted to the student's record according to the Academic Schedule. - 4.12.6 Faculty have the opportunity to access student grades until the deadline for academic appeals.

-8. Exceptional Circumstances
+4.13 Exceptional Circumstances

-- a.
-In situations where a student may require special consideration due to personal hardship or where the College may, due to a situation beyond its control (i.e. Force Majeure), need to alter normal operational procedures or practices, an Aegrotat Standing (AG) may be awarded in place of the existing percentage/final grade as course credit. - b.
-AG is only considered once all other options to address the situation have been exhausted. - c.
-Not all courses may be eligible for an AG due to factors including, but not limited to, apprenticeship, collaborative programming, external accreditation, skillsbased course work and field placement/practicum. - i.
-The Academic Administrator and/or Vice President Academic approves course eligibility in consultation with faculty whenever possible. - d.
-In consultation with appropriate faculty, the Academic Director reviews and approves student requests for AG. - e.
-In exceptional circumstances that affect the overall operations of the College, the College can invoke the assignment of AG across all, or specified, courses.
+- 4.13.1 In situations where a student may require special consideration due to personal hardship or where the College may, due to a situation beyond its control (i.e. Force Majeure), need to alter normal operational procedures or practices, an Aegrotat Standing (AG) may be awarded in place of the existing percentage/final grade as course credit. - 4.13.2 AG is only considered once all other options to address the situation have been exhausted. - 4.13.3 Not all courses may be eligible for an AG due to factors including, but not limited to, apprenticeship, collaborative programming, external accreditation, skills-based course work, and field placement/practicum.
+The Academic Administrator and/or Vice President Academic approves course eligibility in consultation with faculty whenever possible. - 4.13.4 In consultation with appropriate faculty, the Academic Administrator reviews and approves student requests for AG. - 4.13.5 In exceptional circumstances that affect the overall operations of the College, the College can invoke the assignment of AG across all, or specified, courses.
 Under these conditions, the College will communicate this decision to faculty, staff, and affected students.